1990 Umaglesi Liga

 The 1990 Umaglesi Liga was the first and inaugural season of top-tier football in Georgia.
 It began on 30 March and ended on 12 November 1990.
-Georgia was still a part of Soviet Union, but the Georgian clubs were withdrawn from the Soviet league system and formed the Georgian league system.
+Georgia was still a part of the Soviet Union, but the Georgian clubs were withdrawn from the Soviet league system and formed the Georgian league system.
 Iberia Tbilisi won the championship.

+The league was formed by 18 clubs based on their performance the previous year across four tiers: